Tutorial: Improve your regulatory compliance

-- Azure Defender must be enabled.
-You can try Azure Defender for free for 30 days.
+- Enable enhanced security features.
+You can enable these for free for 30 days.

-- You must be signed in with an account that has reader access to the policy compliance data (Security Reader is insufficient).
-The role of Global reader for the subscription will work.
+- You must be signed in with an account that has reader access to the policy compliance data.
+The Global reader for the subscription has access to the policy compliance data, but the Security Reader role does not.
 At a minimum, you'll need to have Resource Policy Contributor and Security Admin roles assigned.

 Assess your regulatory compliance

 The regulatory compliance dashboard shows your selected compliance standards with all their requirements, where supported requirements are mapped to applicable security assessments.
 The status of these assessments reflects your compliance with the standard.

 Use the regulatory compliance dashboard to help focus your attention on the gaps in compliance with your chosen standards and regulations.
 This focused view also enables you to continuously monitor your compliance over time within dynamic cloud and hybrid environments.